mariolukas/Docker-CO2-Monitoring/README.md

-# Watterott CO2 Ampel Monitor
+# Watterott CO2 Ampel Monitoring
 This Repository provides a ready to use Co2 Monitoring system for multiple Watterott Co2 Ampel Devices.
 The system comes with a simple preconfigured Dashboard.
 Every device is added automatically to the charts by using [InfluxDBs line protocol](https://docs.influxdata.com/influxdb/v1.8/write_protocols/line_protocol_tutorial/) tag_set.